Ipsi7/ImageAnalysis/README.md

 # ImageAnalysis
-Deep Learning with Tensorflow &amp; Keras
+Deep Learning with Tensorflow & Keras
+ Used CNN model to classify images & accuracy achieved 70%